smythp/intro-command-line/sections/data.md

 ### Note: Clearing Text

 If all the text remaining in your terminal window is starting to overwhelm you, you have some options.
 Try `clear` or type `command` + `k` to clear the scrollback.
-In Mac OSX terminal, `command` + `l` will clear the output from your most recent command.
+In Mac OS terminal, `command` + `l` will clear the output from your most recent command.

 ### Cleaning the data